francoisledroff/chezlesbarbus/BigTalk.en.md

 And you ?

-`slide-4` Présentations Francois
+Francois
 ------

-`FLD` I am Francois, I'm a developer at Adobe IT.
-I build Java Backend, with a zest of HTML/JS & CSS.
-I also do a bit of Ops, mainly with Chef.
+`FLD` I am Francois, I'm super happy to be in Berlin today, it's been 20 years, since I last came here.
+I'm a developer at Adobe.
+I mainly do plumbing....

-Ce ne sera pas un audit
+I implement distributed systems on top of Java, on top of infrastructure I implement using Chef.
+And I'm lucky to be surrended by a great team, among them hispters, hipsters who imlement great web and desktop UI using vintage languages such as js, css and html.

+Security Audit
 ----

-#### `slide-5` audit ?

 `RPE` Let's go François ?
 We did sell'em something about "security audit", didn't we ?

-#### non pas un audit

-`FLD` yeah, but the more I think about it, the less I'm convinced this make sense.
+`FLD` yeah, but the more I think about it, the less I'm convinced a vintage security audit would make sense these days...

 `RPE` Ok cool don't want to do it either, sounds like the job of some bullshiters wearing suit

-`FLD` my app is just a prototype, it's not fit yet for an audit
+`FLD` And remember, our killer app, the one we wanted to release for code motion Berlin, is still a prototype.

-granted, but you do realize that the only thing separating a prototype for being production ready, is that nobody has yet put the prototype in production... yet.
+`RPE` granted, but you do realize that the only thing separating a prototype for being production ready, is that nobody has yet put the prototype in production... yet.

-`FLD` Indeed.
-Also don't you think that waiting for the app to be finished, means it's too late for the audit ?
+`FLD` Indeed.  should beAnd if Also don't you think that waiting for the app to be finished, means it's too late for the audit ?

 `RPE` at the end, you won't be able to fix a *broken architecture*, 2 days before prod...

-`FLD` Talking about the architect - not a security guru : he got maried, shaved his bears, got kids, he's not coding at night anymore
+`FLD` Agreed .
+I would rather spend on continuous security and and security training for all.
+Talking about training, the architect is defintely not a security guru, plus, he got maried, shaved his bears, stopped coding at night... he got a kid.

 `RPE` Are we you still on speaking terms after that ???